01-Vipinks/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

 # Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates
 Develop a real-time data processing system to monitor weather conditions and provide summarized insights using rollups and aggregates.
-The system will utilize data from the OpenWeatherMap API
+The system will utilize data from the OpenWeatherMap API.

+# Table of Contents
+* Features
+* Technologies
+* Setup Instructions
+* Dockerization
+* Project Structure
+* Usage
+* Contributing
+* License